gabrieljamesbenedict/porado/README.md

 }
 ```

 You can also include an **iteration variable** in the repeat loop to use in cases where distinquishing the current iteration is important.
-You can do so by adding an `int` variable declaration with the  repeat amount `int` value both enclosed in the parenthesis `( )` but seperated by comma `,`.
+You can do so by adding an `int` variable declaration with the  repeat amount `int` value both enclosed in the parenthesis `( )` but separated by comma `,`.
 The **iteration variable** will be declared locally within the `repeat` loop, and it will be incremented by 1 automatically at each end of iteration.

 ```java
 var myArraySize as int = 30